Japanese architecture: Late Showa period

 Japanese cities where they lack European-like piazzas and squares often emphasise the relationship of people with the everyday workings of the street.
 Fumihiko Maki was one of a number of architects who were interested in the relationship of architecture and the city and this can be seen in works like Ōsaka Prefectural Sports Centre (1972) and Spiral in Tōkyō (1985).
-Likewise, Takefumi Aida:ja:相田武文 (member of the group known as ArchiteXt) rejected the ideas of the Metabolist Movement and explored urban semiology.
+Likewise, Takefumi Aida (member of the group known as ArchiteXt) rejected the ideas of the Metabolist Movement and explored urban semiology.

 In the late seventies and early eighties Tadao Ando's architecture and theoretical writings explored the idea of Critical regionalism – the idea of promoting local or national culture within architecture.
 Ando's interpretation of this was demonstrated by his idea of reacquainting the Japanese house with nature, a relationship he thought had been lost with Modernist architecture.
 His first projects were for small urban houses with enclosed courtyards (such as the Azuma House in Ōsaka in 1976).
 His architecture is characterised by the use of concrete, but it has been important for him to use the interplay of light, through time, with this and other materials in his work.
 His ideas about the integration of nature converted well into larger projects such as the Rokkō Housing 1 (1983) (on a steep site on Mount Rokkō) and the Church on the Water (1988) in Tomamu, Hokkaidō.

 The late eighties saw the first work by architects of the so-called "Shinohara" school.
 This included Toyō Itō and Itsuko Hasegawa who were both interested in urban life and the contemporary city.
 Itō concentrated on the dynamism and mobility of the city's "urban nomads" with projects like the Tower of Winds (1986) which integrated natural elements like light and wind with those of technology.
 Hasegawa concentrated on what she termed "architecture as another nature".
 Her Shōnandai Cultural Centre in Fujisawa (1991) combined the natural environment with new high-tech materials.

 Highly individualist architects of the late eighties included the monumental buildings of Shin Takamatsu and the "cosmic" work of Masaharu Takasaki.
 Takasaki, who worked with the Austrian architect Günther Domenig in the 1970s shares Domenig's organic architecture.
 His Zero Cosmology House of 1991 in Kagoshima Prefecture constructed from concrete has a contemplative egg-shaped "zero space" at its centre.